-I was on ER surgical call the weekend Fred was admitted to the hospital for 2nd and 3rd degree burns to about 40% of his body.
+I was on ER surgical call the weekend Fred was admitted to the hospital for second and third degree burns to about 40% of his body.
 Although the burns were severe we were confident in our ability to treat Fred in our hospital and not have to transfer him to a larger hospital with a special burn unit.
 His major problems were fluid loss and pain relief, and we could handle those very well in our regional hospital.

 On the fateful Saturday afternoon of the accident Fred and two of his buddies were in the oil-field at a producing well site “just drinking and having fun,” according to them.
-They were also stealing casing-head gasoline from the oil company, so that they could each fill their cars tanks, along with four additional 5-gallon tanks they had brought along.
+They were also stealing casing-head gasoline from the oil company, so that they could each fill their cars tanks, along with four additional five gallon tanks they had brought along.
 In the course of their fun Fred was accidentally sprayed with the gasoline and was soaked from the waist up.
 One of his buddies jokingly said, “I think I’ll just set you on fire,” and pulled out his Zippo lighter.
-With the lighter in his hand, his thumb instinctively pushed the wheel, and a spark accidentally ignited the gasoline.
-With Fred running and screaming, it took longer than necessary to extinguish the flames, and Fred was severely burned.
+With the lighter in his hand his thumb instinctively pushed the wheel, and a spark accidentally ignited the gasoline.
+With Fred running and screaming it took longer than necessary to extinguish the flames, and Fred was severely burned.

-Some might say that I took advantage of a helpless patient; and he couldn’t refuse to do what I said because he was scared he might die.
-My response is he certainly was in danger of death, but his greatest danger was not physical death but spiritual death.
+Some might say I took advantage of a helpless patient, and he couldn’t refuse to do what I said because he was scared he might die.
+My response is he certainly was in danger of death, but his greatest danger was not his physical death but his spiritual death.
 By his own belief and admission he was headed for an eternity in hell.
-Secondly I didn’t take advantage of a helpless patient.
+Second I didn’t take advantage of a helpless patient.
 I believe God allowed the accident to happen to Fred in order to show him the reality of his fragile mortality and his ultimate future.
 I was simply the agent to tell Fred the good news that Jesus saves, and to show him from the Bible how to receive His free gift of salvation.
 When one is saved by God’s grace he will never have to worry about the fire which Fred feared!
 Have you considered your future in the same way Fred did that morning?
 My prayer is you will, and you will make the same wise decision he made.
-Your future depends on it!
+Your future depends on it.